 Advice for lady cyclists today

-While some of the advice within this book is amusingly outdated, what we find fascinating is firstly a book like this existed that was encouraging women to go out and ride, tour and travel to different countries under their own steam and even by themselves, and what's more, giving a whole host of practical information to help them on their way.
+While some of the advice within this book is amusingly outdated, what I find fascinating is firstly a book like this existed that was encouraging women to go out and ride, tour and travel to different countries under their own steam and even by themselves, and what's more, giving a whole host of practical information to help them on their way.